cresset-template/cresset/README.md

 To use Podman Compose, only two changes are needed.

 1. Convert all `COPY --link` instructions to `COPY` in the `Dockerfile`s.
-   Buildah, the build system behind Podman, does not support the `--link` flag as of the time of writing.
+   The build system behind Podman, `buildah`, does not support the `--link` flag as of the time of writing.
 2. Convert all `docker compose` commands in the `Makefile` recipes to `podman-compose` and remove the now redundant Docker-related variables.
    For best results, add the `--podman-build-args='--format docker --jobs 2'` flag to build-related commands.